Civilian Jobs After Serving In The Military in Aviation

 Aviation Jobs Across the Different Branches

+All five branches have a form of Aviation.
+The Air Force has the biggest number of aviation-type jobs, with 43 different careers.
 The Army has 21 different Aviation MOS.
-While the Marine Corps and the Navy also have many different options to serve in an aviation combat role.
+The Marine Corps and the Navy also have many different options to serve in an aviation combat role.

 The Coast Guard offers jobs such as Aviation Maintenance Technician, Aviation Survival Technician, and Avionics Electrical Technician.